MitoMonkey/MoveX/readme.md

 * `git push heroku master`

 ## Things that could still be improved
-* Currently on user who is logged in could, given he has the username of another user, edit their profile.
+* Currently a user who is logged in could, given he has the username of another user, edit their profile.
 This can be fixed by adding a check if the `req.params.Username` is equal to the logged in `Username`.
 But the issue is handled in the frontend.
 * Data validation for the Birthday field.
 Currently on registration it is handled by the mongoose model (returning a string if invalid), and additionally by express-validator for the "edit user data" endpoint (return an HTML if invalid).
 But there is validation at the frontend as well.
 * Use environment variable for the jwtSecret